menu

 Demographics

-The education level of Alfred citizens is a little higher than the average for US cities and towns: 22.63% of adults in Alfred have at least a bachelor's degree.
+The percentage of people in Alfred who are college-educated is somewhat higher than the average US community of 21.84%: 25.67% of adults in Alfred have at least a bachelor's degree.

 The people who call Alfred home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Alfred residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alfred include English, Irish, French, French Canadian, and German.
+The greatest number of Alfred residents report their race to be White, followed by Asian.
+Important ancestries of people in Alfred include French, English, Irish, French Canadian, and Italian.

 The most common language spoken in Alfred is English.
 Other important languages spoken here include Italian and French.